szetah/dathena/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+You can read documentation about this application from [here](https://github.com/szetah/dathena/blob/master/README.md)

 ### Prerequisites

-Before starting, make sure you have install [Compose](https://docs.docker.com/compose/install/#prerequisites) with below link
+Before starting, make sure you have install [Compose](https://docs.docker.com/compose/install/#prerequisites)

-## Running the tests
+## Testing

+#### Automated test case for API

 To run the automated test:-

 `python manage.py test documents.api.tests`

-Automated test case for API includes below :-

 * **test_upload_document** - upload a document
 * **test_rud_document** - retrieve, update or delete a document
 * **test_search_document** - search document with tags

-## Use Postman to test:-
+#### Manual test with Postman

-In order to use [Postman](https://www.getpostman.com/apps) app to test, please download the app from :-
+You are recommended to download and use [Postman](https://www.getpostman.com/apps) app for manual test

 Some initial data is loaded for testing purposes and you can use it from below :-